ebiz-Team5-task4/upmc-website/ReadMe.txt

 On register page, the social media register buttons are not implemented.

-On checkout page, in billing address, there is a radio button "Same as shipping address".
-It is not implemented.
+On search page, There are two buttons left of sort dropdown, they are to change view of results from grid to list and back.
+Not implemented.

 On product detail page, two buttons appear when you hover on each product.
 Heart is to add to wishlist.
 Magnifying glass button takes to product detail page.

+On checkout page, in billing address, there is a radio button "Same as shipping address".
+It is not implemented.